-This hearty stew of Red Wine Braised Lentils with Spinach is chock-full of nutrients and rich, earthy flavor.
-Vegan comfort food at its finest that’s perfect for meal prepping!
+This hearty, healthy stew of Red Wine Braised Lentils with Spinach & Pearl Onions is chock-full of nutrients and rich, earthy flavor.
+Vegan, gluten-free comfort food at its finest that’s perfect for meal prepping!

-It calls for french green lentils which have a deeper earthy flavor than the traditional brown.
-You can certainly use brown if you prefer, and black beluga lentils would work well too.
-Red lentils would most likely become too soft in this recipe.
+The recipe calls for french green lentils which have a deeper earthy flavor than traditional brown.
+You can certainly use brown if you prefer, and black beluga lentils would work as well.
+However, red lentils would most likely become too soft in this recipe.

 The stew starts with a mirepoix base of onion, celery, and carrot in a medium-size Dutch oven.
 I slightly increased the amounts called for in the original recipe and upped the garlic quite a bit as well.

 Tomato paste, dijon mustard, and fresh sage deeply enrich the flavor of the stew.